Card Summary Table

 Math Conclusions and Final Value

 The above shows the gross value you earn over the first year at different levels of spending.
-Note that this card has a $95 annual fee after the first year, so the sign-up bonus basically covers your first 2 years with the card.
+Note that this card has a $95 annual fee, so the sign-up bonus basically covers your first 2 years with the card.

 Technically, the maximum you could earn is unlimited based on U.S. gas stations and select U.S. department stores.